 ROcto is the Remote Octo server.
 It is an implementation of the Postgres server, and receives SQL queries from any clients that can communicate with Postgres over the network.
 These queries are passed to Octo, which interacts with the database and passes results back through ROcto to the clients.

-if there are still active client connections.
+To terminate the ROcto instance, you may use CTRL+C. Note that the rocto instance may not exit immediately upon sending CTRL+C if there are still active client connections.
 In that case, rocto will gracefully exit once all client connections are closed.

 Mandatory arguments for long options are also mandatory for short options.